 In NASCAR, all of the race cars have manual transmissions.
 They use a five-speed manual transaxle called the Xtrac P1334.

 What is a Transmission?

 The transmission is the part of the car that transfers power and torque from the engine to the rear axle.
 The car’s transmission allows the gear ratio between the wheels and the engine to adjust according to the car’s speed.
 Manual transmissions require the driver to choose the correct gear and engage the clutch pedal, while automatic transmissions simply rely on a torque converter to change gears.
 A transaxle is like a traditional transmission, except it is bolted directly to the rear differential, with which it interfaces via a ring gear.
 Since NASCAR cars use manual transmissions, they require the driver to shift gears when speeding up or slowing down.

 How Do NASCAR Drivers Shift Gears?

-NASCAR transmissions make use of an H-pattern gearbox.
+NASCAR transmissions make use of a five-speed sequential gearbox.
 This setup requires the driver to use their right hand to grab the stick and push or pull it to shift up or down among the gears.
 Unlike road cars with manual transmissions, NASCAR cars do not require the driver to press the clutch pedal while shifting gears because of the straight-cut gears used in their transaxles.
 Although NASCAR cars have clutch pedals, these are rarely used when shifting gears and are only utilized when taking off from a stop.

-Instead, drivers shift gears by matching the car’s speed to the car’s RPM (revolutions per minute).
-This process is called rev matching and requires the driver to have a great sense of the speed at which the gear should be shifted.
+NASCAR drivers shift gears by matching the car’s speed to the car’s RPMs (revolutions per minute).
+This process is called rev-matching and requires the driver to know the speed at which the gear should be shifted.
 This is challenging because NASCAR cars have no revolutions per minute (RPM) gauges.
 However, there are lights on the dashboard that indicate certain RPM levels; green lights at lower RPM, yellow at mid-range RPM, and red at high RPM.
 Shifting at the wrong time or shifting into the wrong gear can cause damage to the car’s transmission.

 How do NASCAR Transmissions Work?

-All NASCAR transmissions have straight cut gears, meaning the teeth of the gear face outwards as opposed to the helix shape of gears on normal cars.
-Straight cut gears are essential for racing vehicles because they produce no axial load and increase torque, which allows the car to perform more efficiently.
-Because the axial load is decreased by the straight cut gears, it is easier for drivers to shift gears without having to use the clutch pedal.
-Due to the fact that straight cut gears mesh together all at once, a shrill noise is produced in the transmission that can be heard while watching NASCAR races.
+All NASCAR transmissions have straight-cut gears, meaning the teeth of the gear face outwards as opposed to the helix shape of gears on normal cars.
+Straight-cut gears are essential for racing vehicles because they produce no axial load and increase torque, which allows the car to perform more efficiently.
+Since the straight-cut gears decrease the axial load, it is easier for drivers to shift gears without using the clutch pedal.
+Since straight-cut gears mesh together all at once, a shrill whine is produced in the transmission that can be heard while watching NASCAR races.
 NASCAR transmission development is heavily regulated to create an equal playing field for the drivers.
 No parts of the transmission may be modified without prior approval from the governing body.

 What is the Future of NASCAR Transmissions?

 NASCAR had relied on the four-speed H-pattern gearbox since the sport’s inception in 1949, so the upgrade to a sequential five-speed transmission in 2022 was significant.
-Unlike the H-pattern gearbox that NASCAR has traditionally used in cars, sequential transmissions make use of a lever that is tapped forward and backward to change gears.
+Unlike the H-pattern gearbox that NASCAR traditionally used in cars, sequential transmissions use a lever that is tapped forward and backward to change gears.
 This setup allows the driver to shift up or down in gear, but does not require the driver to manually find the gear they are looking for.
 It also allows the driver to “pre-load” the shift lever by applying slight pressure before shifting gears, allowing for even faster gear changes.